mtrevisan/Boxon/README.md

 All the annotated classes are conveniently loaded using the `Loader.java` as is done automatically in the `Parser.java`.

-If you want to provide your own classes you can use the appropriate `with...` method of `Parser`.
+If you want to provide your own classes, you can use the appropriate `with...` method of `Parser`.

 <br/>